syedfa/apptentive-documentation/using_apptentive/android/integration.md

 #### Surveys

 [Surveys](http://www.apptentive.com/docs/android/features/#surveys) can also be configured from the server.
 First, make sure you have [created some Events](#adding-events), then go to [Surveys](https://be.apptentive.com/apps/current/surveys).
 Create a new survey.
 You can give it a title and description, then add questions, and finally set targeting and limiting constraints so it's shown to the right people.
-After your survey is live, you will start to see results in the *Surveys* page.
+After your survey is live, you will start to see results on the *Surveys* page.

 **Note:** If you were using surveys prior to version 1.5.0 of the Apptentive Android SDK, see this [Migration Guide] (https://github.com/apptentive/apptentive-android/blob/master/docs/migrating_to_1.5.0.md) for instructions.